 The most basic prediction of LQCD is of the hadron spectrum.
 Once the input parameters are fixed as described in Sec.
 17.1.5, the masses or resonance parameters of all other states can be predicted.
 This includes hadrons composed of light (u, d and s) quarks, as well as heavy-light and heavy-heavy hadrons.
-It also includes quark-model exotics (e.g. $J^{PC} = 1^{-+}$ mesons) and glueballs.
+It also includes quark-model exotics (e.g., $J^{PC} = 1^{-+}$ mesons) and glueballs.
 Thus, in principle, LQCD calculations should be able to reproduce many of the experimental results compiled in the Review of Particle Properties.
 Doing so would test both that the error budgets of LQCD calculations are accurate and that QCD indeed describes the strong interactions in the low-energy domain.
 The importance of the latter test can hardly be overstated.

 What is the status of this fundamental test?
 As discussed in Sec.
 1.2, LQCD calculations are most straightforward for stable, low-lying hadrons.
-Calculations of the properties of resonances that can decay into only two particles are more challenging, though substantial progress has been made.
-First theoretical work on decays to more than two particles has begun, but the methodology is not yet practical.
-It is also more technically challenging to calculate masses of flavor singlet states (which can annihilate into purely gluonic intermediate states) than those of flavor non-singlets, although again algorithmic and computational advances have begun to make such calculations accessible, although not yet for physical quark masses.
+Calculations of the properties of resonances that can decay into only two particles are more challenging, but are becoming standard in the meson sector, with the frontier being decays involving baryons.
+As noted above, the formalism for resonances decaying to three particles exists, but has yet to be applied to resonant channels other than in pioneering calculations.
+It is also more technically challenging to calculate masses of flavor singlet states (which can annihilate into purely gluonic intermediate states) than those of flavor non-singlets, although again algorithmic and computational advances have begun to make such calculations accessible, including first calculations that reach physical quark masses [189].

 The present status for light hadrons is that fully controlled results are available for the masses of the octet light baryons, while results with less than complete control are available for the decuplet baryon resonances, the vector meson resonances and the $\eta$ and $\eta'$ .
+This is discussed in the "Quark Model" review-see, in particular, Fig. 15.9.
 In addition, it has been possible to calculate the isospin splitting in light mesons and baryons (due to the up-down mass difference and the incorporation of QED).
 There are also extensive results for heavy-light (D and B systems) and heavy-heavy ( $J/\psi$ and $\Upsilon$ systems).
 All present results, which are discussed in the "Quark Model" review, are consistent with experimental values, and several predictions have been made.
 We refer the reader to that review for references to the relevant work.